-The internal energy is a function of the state of the system, since its value depends only on the current state of the system and not on the chosen path to reach it.
+Internal energy is a state function of the system, since its value depends only on the current state of the system and not on the path chosen to reach it.
 It is an extensive property.

 Internal energy of the ideal gas

-Thermodynamics often uses the ideal gas concept.
-This concept is an approximation of the real systems used for didactic purposes.
+Thermodynamics often uses the concept of the ideal gas.
+It is an approximation of the real systems used for educational purposes.

-The ideal gas is a gas of particles considered as point objects that interact only by elastic collisions and fill a volume in such a way that its average free travel between collisions is much larger than its diameter.
-Such systems are approximated by monatomic gases, helium and other noble gases.
-Here the kinetic energy consists only in the energy of translation of the individual atoms.
-The monatomic particles do not rotate or vibrate, and they are not excited electronically at higher energies, except at very high temperatures.
+The ideal gas is a gas of particles considered as point objects that interact only by elastic collisions.
+They fill a volume such that their average free run between collisions is much larger than their diameter.
+Such systems are approximated by monatomic gases, helium, and the other noble gases.
+Here the kinetic energy consists only of the translational energy of the individual atoms.
+Monoatomic particles do not spin or vibrate, and are not electronically excited at higher energies except at very high temperatures.

-Therefore, changes of internal energy in an ideal gas can only be described by changes in its kinetic energy.
-Kinetic energy is simply the internal energy of the perfect gas and depends completely on its pressure, volume and thermodynamictemperature.
+Therefore, changes in internal energy in an ideal gas can only be described by changes in its kinetic energy.
+Kinetic energy is simply the internal energy of the perfect gas and is completely dependent on its pressure, volume, and thermodynamictemperature.

 where const is an arbitrary positive constant and where R is the universal gas constant.

-- System of an absorption energy occurs when an increase of domestic energy.
-The internal energy can be increased by doing work in the system.
+- An absorption energy system occurs when an increase in domestic energy.
+Internal energy can be increased by doing work on the system.

-- The internal energy decreases when the system emits an energy or works.
+- The internal energy decreases when the system emits energy or works.

 Changes in the thermal energy of a thermodynamic system

-The system does not really have thermal energy; The internal energy is transferred to the medium in the form of thermal energy.
-In cases where a change in the internal energy of the system occurs due to the transfer of thermal energy, a very small portion of the internal energy changes.
+The system does not actually have thermal energy.
+It is transferred to the medium in the form of thermal energy.
+In cases where a change in the internal energy of the system occurs due to the transfer of thermal energy, a very small portion changes.